surma/surma.dev/content/things/rust-to-webassembly.md

   }
 |||

 `extern "C"` _blocks_ (not to be confused with the `extern "C"` _functions_ above) declare functions that the compiler expects to provided by ”someone else” at link time.
 This is usually how you link against C libraries in Rust, but the mechanism works for WebAssembly as well.
 However, external functions are always implicitly unsafe, as the compiler can’t make any safety guarantees for non-Rust functions.
-As a result, we can't call them unless we wrap invocations in `unsafe { ... }` blocks.
+As a result, we can’t call them unless we wrap invocations in `unsafe { ... }` blocks.

 The code above will _compile_, but it won’t run.
 Our JavaScript code throws an error and needs to be updated to satisfy the imports we have specified.
 The imports _object_ is a dictionary of import _modules_, each being a dicitonary of import _items_.
 In our Rust code we declared an import module with the name `"Math"`, and expect a function called `"random"` to be present in that module.
 These values have of course been carefully chosen so that we can just pass in the entire `Math` object.